lukej18623/chef-claude/README.md

-Dynamic React web application.
-Recommends recipes using Claude 3.7 Sonnet API.
+recipe recommendations using Claude API